r7-labs/R7.Epsilon/README.md

 - Portal / host admins can customize footer content using language editor.
 - Devs can define styles using <del>Less</del> SCSS.
 - Devs can use [Paletton.com](http://paletton.com) to create and customize palettes.
-- Feedback module integration with passing user-selected content to feedback form.
+- [Feedback module](https://github.com/DNNCommunity/DNN.Feedback) integration with passing user-selected content to feedback form.
 - Google Adsense adaptive banners support for different screen sizes with automatic loading on window resize.
+- Persistable a11y mode.

-## Custom pane layouts feature
+## Custom pane layouts feature (WIP)

 Admins can create and modify custom pane layouts using *LayoutManager* module, then apply them to the page using new *Select Layout* command from *Edit Page* menu in the control panel.
 Selected layout name and kind (host or portal)